-3.5 Property, plant and equipment (continued)
+3.5 Property, plant and equipment (Cont'd)

-(a) Recognition and measurement (continued)
+(a) Recognition and measurement (Cont'd)

 The revaluation reserve is transferred to retained earnings as the assets are used.
 The amount of revaluation reserve transferred is the difference between depreciation based on the revalued carrying amount of the asset and depreciation based on the asset's original cost.